Attractions: Boating on Lake Havasu

-The afternoon sun lights up the cliffs of Red Rock cove as though they are almost on fire.
+The afternoon sun lights up the cliffs of Red Rock cove, almost as though they are almost on fire.
 Located just north of Pilot Rock on the Arizona side of the river, Red Rock is a popular bass and striper fishing ground for late day anglers.
-The color intensity of the red rock cliffs is so vivid that the water immediately beneath the cliffs turns a deep amber color as well.
+The intense hues of the red rock cliffs is so vivid that the water immediately beneath the cliffs turns a deep amber color as well.
 Boaters are able to safely approach the cliffs for a closer look as this portion of the lake is among the deepest sections of the southern end.

 This is one of the favorite places on the lake for family boaters to take youngsters to learn to ski, wakeboard or be pulled around on water toys.
 The natural cove is protected from boat wakes and traffic by a large rock island.
 Water depth is excellent on all sides with no worries of dinging a prop or running aground.
 And if the kids tire of water sports, bring along a fishing pole or two, since bass and stripers are often found in the immediate area.

 One of the frequently told legends of Lake Havasu is that of the “Sleeping Indian,” a distinct silhouette formed by three mountains merging together to create an image that resembles a great Indian warrior who was wounded in battle and is reclining peacefully as he recovers from his injuries.
 This silhouette, which can be observed in the area of Steamboat Cove, is best viewed in late afternoon as mountain shadows against a muted sky outlines with warrior from head to toe.